Nancypatel1103/ComplianceClient/Bandwidth/bandwidth.md

 # Bandwidth

 ## What is a Bandwidth Limit
 A bandwidth limit refers to the maximum rate of data transfer across a network connection within a specific timeframe.
 It is often measured in bits per second (bps), kilobits per second (kbps), megabits per second (Mbps), or gigabits per second (Gbps).
-Bandwidth limits can be imposed by internet service providers (ISPs), network administrators, or by the capabilities of the network hardware itself.
+Bandwidth limits can be imposed by internet service providers (ISPs), network administrators, or the capabilities of the network hardware itself.

 ## Why do we need Bandwidth Limit
-Bandwidth limits are essential for managing network resources effectively.
-They help prevent network congestion by ensuring that data traffic remains within manageable levels, thereby maintaining optimal performance for all users.
-By imposing bandwidth limits, internet service providers can allocate resources fairly among their customers, preventing individual users from monopolizing bandwidth to the detriment of others.
-Additionally, bandwidth limits can help ISPs control network costs and optimize their infrastructure investments.
-Moreover, they promote responsible internet usage by discouraging excessive data consumption and encouraging efficient use of available resources.
-Overall, bandwidth limits play a crucial role in maintaining the stability, efficiency, and fairness of network operations.
+Bandwidth limits are crucial to effectively manage Internet speeds, ensure fair access for all users, and prevent any single user from monopolizing the available bandwidth.
+By setting bandwidth limits, administrators can control the speed of data transmission, and have flexibility. for **Ex:-** if the ISP is 200 MB if no limit is given, everything will use net speed.
+If there is more than one user, bandwidth limitation is used to manage them.
+Bandwidth limits are useful to prevent speed problems when everyone is using the same network at the same time so that everyone can enjoy and enjoy the same Internet speed.

 ## How to create Bandwidth Limit
 1. Go to **SSIDs** menu.
 After going to **SSIDs** menu click on the edit button of **SSID**.
 You can **Access Bandwidth profile** via **Access Point** sub-menu and you can access the **SSID** edit menu.